Qiskit/rustworkx/CONTRIBUTING.md

 While this step is optional, it is very helpful for end-users.
 Adding annotations lets users type check their code with [mypy](http://mypy-lang.org/), which can be helpful for finding bugs.

 Just like with tests for the code, annotations are also tested via tox.
-On Linux and Mac OS machines, the tests can be executed via:

 ```
 tox -estubs
 ```

-We also encourage type annotation contributions to add tests in the `tests/stubs` directory to verify the correctness of the annotations.

 ### Release Notes